 - God is Dead: From "Moral Majority," directed at Moral Guardians:God must be dead if you're alive.

 - Godwin's Law:

-- Some other Dead Kennedys songs, such as "Stars and Stripes of Corruption" and "Let's Lynch the Landlord" also contain comparisons to Adolf Hitler and the Holocaust.
+- Some other Dead Kennedys songs, such as "Saturday Night Holocaust", "Stars and Stripes of Corruption" and "Let's Lynch the Landlord" also contain comparisons to Adolf Hitler and The Holocaust.

 - Last Note Nightmare:

-- Not to mention the screeching, coughing fit at the end of "Chemical Warfare", which depicts rich people at a country club getting gassed to death.
+- Not to mention the screeching, coughing fit near the end of "Chemical Warfare," which depicts rich people at a country club getting gassed to death.

 - List Song: Especially their hardcore punk rants.

 - Location Song: "California Über Alles," a satirical punk song about the right-wing policies of governor Jerry Brown.
 "Holiday in Cambodia," about the dictatorship there.